tradle/bot-keep-fresh/README.md

 ## Usage

-Let's say we want to send a ModelPack message to our users whenever our models change.
+Let's say we want to send a ModelPack message to our users whenever our models change and a StylesPack when our styles change.
 This is how you might do it:

 ```js
 const keepFresh = require('@tradle/bot-keep-fresh')